redhat-cne/spec/json-format.md

 ## 1. Introduction

-[O-RAN Event][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events for  cloud applications.
+[Cloud Native Events][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events for  cloud applications.
- This specification defines how the elements defined in the O-RAN Event specification are to be represented in the JavaScript Object Notation (JSON) Data Interchange Format ([RFC8259][rfc8259]).
+ This specification defines how the elements defined in the Cloud Native Events specification are to be represented in the JavaScript Object Notation (JSON) Data Interchange Format ([RFC8259][rfc8259]).